duniter/duniter-v2s/docs/api/runtime-calls.md

 </details>

-Force push an evaluation result to the pool
+Force push an evaluation result to the pool.

+It is primarily used for testing purposes.

+- `origin`: Must be `Root`.

 #### force_valid_distance_status - 3